yimuchen/yimuchen.pages/src/routes/posts/2024-04-12-ReturnVim.md

 down the following points:

-- **Graphical feedback**: from the smaller things like icons for indications of file type when navigating file systems; odd items like a minimap for indicating the overall file layout; preview to graphical output elements, like plots and latex formulas.
+- **Graphical feedback**: from the smaller things like icons for indications of file type when navigating file systems; odd items like a mini map for indicating the overall file layout; preview to graphical output elements, like plots and latex formulas.

-  While some of these items are partially solved with newer technologies (such as the first item with [nerd fonts][nerd-fonts]; [sixel][sixel] for graphical results display), the requirement for constant feed-back actually points to a different issue in editing that I did not properly identify: can my editor help me make less mistakes, and indicate when I might be doing something wrong?
-The tools that has been developed since then also means that new editing tools make a lot of the concerns that I have be a moot point.
+  While some of these items are partially solved with newer technologies (such as the first item with [nerd fonts][nerd-fonts]; [`sixel`][sixel] for graphical results display), the requirement for constant feed-back actually points to a different issue in editing that I did not properly identify: can my editor help me make less mistakes, and indicate when I might be doing something wrong?
+The tools that have been developed since then also means that new editing tools make a lot of the concerns that I have be a moot point.

 - **Obtuse-ness**: At the time, I was complaining that keystrokes in vim was